5 Steps to becoming a CPA in Missouri

 - Complete the Application for a License as a Certified Public Accountant by Reciprocity

-- Submit the Authorization for Interstate Exchange of Examination and Licensure Information form (found within the application for reciprocity packet) to the state where you sat for the Uniform CPA Exam and/or hold a license
+- Submit the Authorization for Interstate Exchange of Examination and Licensure Information form to the state where you sat for the Uniform CPA Exam and/or hold a license

 - Have your supervising CPA(s) complete the Endorser’s Attestation (s) and the pertinent parts on the Application to verify your employment